MicrosoftDocs/appcenter-docs/docs/distribution/sparkleupdates.md

 Sparkle support for sandboxes in macOS is under development (09/2019).
 If you require sandboxes, check out the [following fork](https://github.com/tumult/Sparkle) and [this discussion](https://github.com/andymatuschak/Sparkle/pull/165).

-## Specify the dsa_signature via API
+## Specify the dsa_signature or ed_signature via API

-Once the app is released, you can use the [following endpoint](https://openapi.appcenter.ms/#/distribute/releases_update) to update the dsa_signature of your release.
-Once updated, you can verify that the feed URL includes the dsa_signature.
+Once the app is released, you can use the [following endpoint](https://openapi.appcenter.ms/#/distribute/releases_update) to update the dsa_signature or ed_signature of your release.
+Once updated, you can verify that the feed URL includes the provided signature.